stevehanson/dotfiles/docs/applications.md

 # Applications

-I install the following applications when setting up a new Mac:

-* Chrome
-* Alfred
-* Dropbox
+Most applications are installed via Brew casks in the [laptop script](../laptop).
+Manually install the following applications that are not available as casks:

-* 1Password -- Vault saved in Dropbox
+* Bear -- notes for work
-* Apptivate -- keyboard shortcuts to launch apps
+* Magnet -- position windows
-* iTerm
-* VS Code
-* Karabiner Elements -- remap caps lock to escape/ctrl
 * Meeter -- meeting reminders and join links
-* Transmit -- FTP client
-* Magnet -- position windows
 * Sip -- color picker
-* Postico -- Postgres client
-* Slack
-* Notion -- notes for personal projects
-* Evernote -- not actively using anymore
-* Figma
-* Sourcetree -- git GUI client
-* Bear -- notes for work
-* Spotify
-* Insomnia -- GraphQL/REST client
-* LiceCAP -- GIF capture tool
-* Zoom
-* Tuple -- pair programming

 ## App configuration